hager9/Assignment-2-js/README.md

 # quotes
-## a simple random quote generator with html , css and js
+## a simple random quote generator with html , css , bootstrap and js